WeChat: Features

+WeChat, has been described as China's "app for everything" and a super-app because of its wide range of functions.
+WeChat provides text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video conferencing, video games, mobile payment, sharing of photographs and videos and location sharing.
+It has been described as having "an almost indispensable part of life in China".
+Due to its central part of Chinese life, a Chinese person having their WeChat account banned can cause a significant disruption to their life.

 Messaging

 WeChat provides a variety of features including text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video calls and conferencing, video games, photograph and video sharing, as well as location sharing.
 WeChat also allows users to exchange contacts with people nearby via Bluetooth, as well as providing various features for contacting people at random if desired (if people are open to it).
 It can also integrate with other social networking services such as Facebook and Tencent QQ.
 Photographs may also be embellished with filters and captions, and automatic translation service is available and could also translate the conversation during messaging.

 WeChat supports different instant messaging methods, including text messages, voice messages, walkie talkie, and stickers.
 Users can send previously saved or live pictures and videos, profiles of other users, coupons, lucky money packages, or current GPS locations with friends either individually or in a group chat.

 WeChat also provides a message recall feature to allow users to recall and withdraw information (e.g. images, documents) that are sent within 2 minutes in a conversation.

 WeChat also provides a voice-to-text feature that brings convenience when it is not convenient to listen to voice messages, as well as the basic ability to recognize emojis based on different tones of voice.

 A distance sensing feature is implemented in WeChat.
 It has the ability to activate the receivers' hold-to-talk function when the phone was brought in close proximity to the ear.
 After the receiver was held at a certain distance from the ear, the sensor would then proceed to automatically disable the phone speakers.
 This feature eliminates the risk of the user's voice messages being inadvertently broadcast to the general public.